ZedPea/Game/README.md

 Helicopter game where you fly through a tunnel, avoiding the blocks.

 Use Enter to start the game.
-Use W to fly.
+Hold W to fly up.
 Use q to quit once you have crashed.

+Currently has a memory leak, lol

 ## Installation: